EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 ![B2DROP credentials](notebooks-b2drop-2.png)

-You will see a `b2drop` folder in the list of folders (left panel) of the EGI Notebooks that is synchronized with the content on [B2DROP](https://b2drop.eudat.eu/):
+You will see a `b2drop` folder in the list of folders (left panel) of the EGI Notebooks that is synchronised with the content on [B2DROP](https://b2drop.eudat.eu/):

 ![B2DROP folder](notebooks-b2drop-3.png)